rossusher147/algorithm-showcase/two_sums/README.md

 ### 💾 Space Complexity

 O(n) — In the worst case, all elements may be stored in the hash map before the pair is found.

----

-## 🧪 Unit Testing & Continuous Integration

-This repository uses unit tests (via pytest) to verify the correctness of both implementations.

-### 🧰 Test Coverage

-For the sorted version:

-    ✅ Correct indices returned for valid inputs
-    ✅ Handles edge cases (small arrays, negative numbers, duplicates) ✅ Returns empty list or None if no pair exists

-For the unsorted version:

-    ✅ Correct handling of unordered input
-    ✅ Tests for repeated numbers
-    ✅ Ensures only one valid pair is returned

-### 🧱 CI Integration

-The Continuous Integration (CI) pipeline runs automatically on every push and pull request using GitHub Actions.
-It performs the following steps:

-🧩 Set up Python and install dependencies
-🧪 Run all unit tests
-🧹 Check code formatting and linting
-✅ Report test status directly on GitHub pull requests